Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Up to 1 minute
 You read the subtle omens that surround a creature, searching for signs of its immediate future.
 Roll a d20, then assign it to a creature you can see within range that has not been affected by this spell in the last hour; the first check, Save, or attack that creature makes in the next minute uses the number you rolled, instead of rolling.
-An unwilling creature can make a CHAa Save, resisting the effect on a success.
+An unwilling creature can make a CHA  Save, resisting the effect on a success.
 - **Classes**: Bard, Cleric, Wizard
 *(Source: CS)*